titon/toolkit/docs/en/components/popover.md

 ```

 <div class="notice is-info">
-    The popover component requires the tooltip component, and will inherit all functionality from it.
+    The Popover component requires the Tooltip component, and will inherit all functionality from it.
     Jump over to the tooltip documentation for more information on how to use this component.
 </div>